dailybruin/interactive.2014.wake-of-the-storm/_drafts/travel-plans.md

 But mostly, I’ve discovered a penchant for finding my way that I never knew I had.
 Maybe I just wasn’t paying attention in America.

 We found our way through Olongapo on color-coded jeepneys that run on lines in exactly the same way that buses run in the United States.
 Yellow jeepneys took us to the market.
-Brown Jeepneys took us to the outskirts of the city.
+Brown jeepneys took us to the outskirts of the city.
 Anytime we had to go somewhere a jeepney line didn’t run, we’d take a trike.

 We only got on a jeepney going in the wrong direction and missed our stop once.